Feeding Babies and Young Children

 - Spit food out

-- Work towards offering solid foods about three to four times per day.
-Once they are about nine months, offer solid foods about four to five times per day
+- You may start with offering solid foods once or twice daily, however, work towards offering solid foods three to four times per day.
+Once they are nine months, offer solid foods four to five times per day

 - Solid foods can be offered before, after or between milk feedings